release-engineering/pom-manipulation-ext/guide/dep-manip.md

 Alternatively, rather than using a remote BOM file as a source, it is possible to instruct PME to prescan the project, collect up all group:artifact:version's used and call a REST endpoint using the property `-DrestURL` (provided by https://github.com/project-ncl/dependency-analysis) which will then return a list of possible new versions.
 By default it will pass *all* GAVs to the endpoint, however, to avoid problems with large requests, if the endpoint returns an error the batch is automatically split into smaller chunks in an attempt to reduce load on the endpoint.

+By default PME will use the 'current' REST API.
+It can be configured to use the deprecated previous API with the flag `-DrestProtocol=deprecated`.

 The REST endpoint should follow:

 <table>